roeniss/nodejs-jupyterlab-on-docker/README.md

 ## What is this ?

-This is Dockerfile which deploy a jupyterlab container that have nodeJS(javascript) kernal.
+This is Dockerfile which deploy a jupyterlab container that have nodeJS (ijavascript) kernal.

 ## Why made this ?